apache/spark/docs/apache-airflow/production-deployment.rst

 production image.
 There are three types of build:

 * From local sources (by default for example when you use ``docker build .``)
-* You can build the image from released PyPi airflow package (used to build the official Docker image)
+* You can build the image from released PyPI airflow package (used to build the official Docker image)
 * You can build the image from any version in GitHub repository(this is used mostly for system testing).

 +-----------------------------------+------------------------+-----------------------------------------------------------------------------------+